Matthew-Neba/python-leetcode/1d_dp/tips.md

 2) Are we generating the smallest possible number of total subproblems ? (ex: House Robber)
 3) Can we reduce the amount of times we call each subproblem ? (ex: Longest Palindromic String)

-- Drawing the decision tree and seeing the repeated subproblem calls can significantly help with this.
+- Begin with backtracking.
+Drawing the decision tree and seeing the repeated subproblem calls can significantly help with this.
 Visualizing the subproblems can help to see where calls are repeated

+- Be careful about what the recursive function with DP is returning

 -   To determine the time complexity of dp, two steps:
 1. First consider the time it takes to solve one subproblem given all the others are solved